Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

-Copple, for all the time he’d visited Adriane’s house, had never met Leslie Mazzara and why he killed her is unclear.
+Copple, for all the time he had visited Adriane’s house, had never met Leslie Mazzara and why he killed her is unclear.
 Was her bedroom the first one he entered, confusing her for Adriane?
 Was his intention to kill everyone in the house, knowing two other girls besides Adriane lived there?

 Adriane, police believe, died as she went to Mazzara’s rescue after hearing her friend’s screams.
 She scratched and hit at Copple – which left his blood at the scene to be matched to the cigarette butts – before he overpowered her.

-Leslie Meanza has been plagued with Survivor’s Guilt since that night.
+Lauren Meanza has been plagued with Survivor’s Guilt since that night.

 Copple, in court, expressed regret for his actions, saying, “I’m a broken man.
 I cannot fathom an explanation for my sinful deeds … the terrible agony inflicted upon a great number of people.
 Words evade me.”

 Two weeks after the murders, Lily Prudhomme had organized a candle-light vigil for her friends, which Copple attended.
 Then in February 2005, Lily asked Adriane’s mother, Arlene Allen, to read a passage from the Bible during her and Copple’s wedding ceremony.

 “I looked directly into both of their eyes and read, ‘Love is stronger than death and passion fierce as the grave,’” says Allen.
 “I know Lily picked those verses in honor of Adriane.”